 President of the Board

-Megan Govindan is a West Virginia native, with a passion for Community Food Systems.
-She serves as President of the Board, working to cultivate community gardens to facilitate food system change in West Virginia.
-She is a Registered Dietitian Nutritionist and works as a Teaching Associate Professor in Human Nutrition & Foods at West Virginia University’s Davis College of Agriculture, Natural Resources & Design.
-She also co-owns The Wheeling Feeling with her sister, and is working on completing her PhD in Human and Community Development.
+Megan is a Registered Dietitian Nutritionist with a passion for Community Food Systems.
+She serves as President of the Board, working to cultivate food system change in West Virginia.
+She also co-owns The Wheeling Feeling with her sister, and is a PhD candidate in Human and Community Development.

 Joey moved to Morgantown nearly ten years ago for school and decided to make it his forever home.
 He is a graduate of the WVU Geography program and works as a Senior Strategist at Downstream Strategies in Morgantown.
 Joey analyzes complex development issues across Appalachia with a special emphasis on the sustainable reuse of former industrial and mine sites.
 He has been a land-sharing member of Conscious Harvest since 2016 and is interested in building a community gardening movement in Morgantown.
 In 2019, Joey will focus on improving operations at Conscious Harvest's community garden.

 Olivia McConnell is Morgantown native and graduate from West Virginia University with a degree in Geography.
 Committed to bridging the gap between producers and consumers to improve food access within her community, she has worked with The Morgantown Farmers’ Market and Mountain People’s Co-Op.
 She is a backyard gardener and local foods enthusiast who has been playing in the dirt since her early childhood.
 In her free time she enjoys being outside, cooking, and reading.